NikhilSharma03/NoteMan/README.md

 ## Description

-Online web application to store school notes.
+Online web application to store school/rough notes.

 - A header section with the logo.
 - Support different subjects.